fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/03_data_types/01_bool.md

 `bool` will often occupy full byte (8 bits) or more memory - this is because in typical Von-Neumann architecture memory is addressed by bytes, not bits.

-Still, for many instructions compiler can optimize them to single bits if processor registers are available.
+For some instructions compiler can optimize them to single bits if processor registers are available but generally packing multiple 1-bit variables to a single byte would unnecessarily complicate processor instructions slowing the program.

-Note that less memory usage does not necessarily mean better performance.
-In many situations, memory use is larger than necessary to store intermediate computation results to prevent repetitive calculations (very typical space for time tradeoff).
+Higher memory usage does not necessarily mean worse performance.
+Vast majority of today's software strives for faster execution, not less required memory.
+In many situations, more memory is used than needed to store intermediate computation results to prevent repetitive calculations - very typical space for time tradeoff.
 </p>
 </details>